ueberfuhr-trainings/messaging-samples/spring-kafka/readme.md

 ## Run Customer Producer

-The producer is a Spring MVC based webapp that provides an input form to enter name and (otionally) birthdate of a customer.
-On submit, the customer is created and sent as a JSON message to a topic named `customers`.
+The producer is a Spring MVC based REST service that provides customer management.
+When a customer is created, a message is sent as a JSON message to a topic named `customers`.

 To run the app, enter